microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgtMobileAppConfigurationAssignment.md

 ## INPUTS

 ### Microsoft.Graph.PowerShell.Models.IDevicesCorporateManagementIdentity

-### Microsoft.Graph.PowerShell.Models.IMicrosoftGraphManagedDeviceMobileAppConfigurationAssignment1

 ## OUTPUTS

 ### System.Boolean
 ## NOTES

 ALIASES

-### Update-MgDeviceAppManagementMobileAppConfigurationAssignment

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphManagedDeviceMobileAppConfigurationAssignment1>: Contains the properties used to assign an MDM app configuration to a group.
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.

 INPUTOBJECT <IDevicesCorporateManagementIdentity>: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: key: id of androidManagedAppProtection